Tim-Liam-Hill/SimpleWebBrowser/notes/chpt7.md

 Side quest: when we click on the scroll bar navigate to that place!

 The home page renders kinda strange for us.
 That is something we will need to look at.

+--- Time Passes ---

+Its been a while, and the reasons behind me not working on this project would make for a good blog post (but that's for another time).
+Let's carry on the chapter 7 work, then worry about tidying up some bugs.

+Looks like we are under subheading 7: typing into an active address bar.

+Gonna have to do a check to unfocus things when click away.
+I think the book will do this but it will be good for me to remember as well.

+Yeah, I think in the next chapter will handle changing focus n such.
+Will wait till then to fix focus issues (unless there is an exercise to do that??).